You will need

 - Everyone should fill their empty orange half full with brownie mix.
 No one should overfill the orange: the mixture expands while it cooks, so overfilled oranges could create a brownie volcano!

-- Everyone should put the top back on their orange, like a perfectly fitting lid.
-Everyone should wrap their orange in tinfoil.
+- Ask everyone to put the top back on their orange, like a perfectly fitting lid.
+Then wrap their orange in tinfoil.

 - An adult should use tongs to put the oranges in the embers of the fire.